Proton Pump Inhibitor Lawsuit

 Nexium, or the “purple pill,” is one of the most popular proton pump inhibitors on the market.
 In fact, Nexium is the fourth most prescribed medication in the United States.
 It’s available by prescription, over-the-counter, and can also be administered intravenously in a hospital setting.
 Despite its widespread use, many patients are beginning to ask if Nexium is really safe to use.

 While the drug is considered to be harmless when used as prescribed, patients often complain about side effects including:

 - Allergic reactions.

-In recent years, Nexium and other proton pump inhibitors have been linked to more serious health issues.
+In recent years, Nexium and other PPIs have been linked to more serious health issues.
 Most notably, long-term use of Nexium may cause acute or chronic kidney failure.
 Kidney failure can be life-threatening if it is undiagnosed or left untreated.

 If you’ve been injured, you may have the right to file a lawsuit, as well.
 Call our PPI injury lawyers to discuss a Nexium injury lawsuit today.

 Prilosec, which is also known as omeprazole, was the first PPI drug to hit shelves back in 1989.
 AstraZeneca, the drug’s manufacturer, touted the new medication as a savior for individuals suffering from heartburn, acid reflux, and painful ulcers.
 Once only available by prescription, Prilosec is now available over-the-counter.
 Today, it’s one of the most commonly prescribed proton pump inhibitors.

 The pharmaceutical company has spared no expense in marketing Prilosec to millions of Americans.
 Every year, AstraZeneca pumps millions of dollars into marketing and advertising campaigns for Prilosec and other PPI drugs.
 You may have even been persuaded to try Prilosec after seeing Larry the Cable Guy support the drug on national television.